RituPande/ritupande.github.io/_posts/2025-07-20-Character-Theory.md

 3. Use the sum of dimension squares formula ( eq 3) to find dimensions of other irreducible represenattions.
 4. Use orthoganality to find characters for those irreducible representations, with the first character always being equal to the dimensions of the representation

-### 3.3 Finding irredicble representation matrix from the Character Table
+### 3.3 Finding irredicble representation matrix from the character table

 The matrix entries of an irreducible represenatation $$\rho(g)$$  can be extracted from the characters as follows: